A Beginner's guide to Understanding Protected Trees

-A protected tree is subject to specific legal controls It is illegal to carry out work on such a tree without obtaining the necessary permissions.
-There are two kinds of protection that a tree may have - preservation and protection orders that are statutory.
+A protected tree has been subjected to certain laws and regulations and it is unlawful to carry out work on such a tree without having the appropriate permissions.
+There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.

 Statutory protection